Water Treatment

 The right treatment setup depends on whether the issue is hardness, iron, sediment, bacteria, odor, or a combination of problems.

-Common treatment triggers
+Common well water treatment triggers in Dodge County

 • Orange or reddish staining from iron.